Stamp Investing: 10 Tips To Successful Stamp Collecting

-Stamp investing among the rich is a little known secret about Michael Dell, the founder of Dell Computers, who at the age of 12, got a job washing dishes.
+Stamp investing among the rich is a little known secret about Michael Dell, the founder of Dell Computers, who at 12, worked washing dishes.

 And, at the time he just wanted enough money to fund his stamp collection.